cognusion/go-rangetripper/v2/README.md

 The following Context Key/Values impact the RoundTrip:

-	outfileKey: The value of that is assumed to be a file path path that is where the file should be written to.
+	OutfileKey: The value of that is assumed to be a file path path that is where the file should be written to.
-	progressChanKey: The value is assumed to be a chan int64 where RoundTrip will push bytes-written progress updates.
+	ProgressChanKey: The value is assumed to be a chan int64 where RoundTrip will push bytes-written progress updates.
 	  The first message to this chan will be either the content-length (if known) or 0 if not.

-### <a name="RangeTripper.SetChunkSize">func</a> (\*RangeTripper) [SetChunkSize](https://github.com/cognusion/go-rangetripper/tree/master/v2/rt.go?s=3775:3829#L136)
+### <a name="RangeTripper.SetChunkSize">func</a> (\*RangeTripper) [SetChunkSize](https://github.com/cognusion/go-rangetripper/tree/master/v2/rt.go?s=4151:4205#L139)
 ``` go
 func (rt *RangeTripper) SetChunkSize(chunkBytes int64)
 ```